-Output No. Description Budget Notes/Activities Type of measure CC risk or impact identified Expected result on the ground Difference with BAU water management or agricultural best practices Output 4.5 Portal for Climate Change Adaptation in Panama, implemented a) Design and operation of the Portal for Climate Change Adaptation in Panama.
+Output No. Description Budget Notes/Activities Type of measure CC risk or impact identified Expected result on the ground Difference water ma agricul pra Output 4.5 Portal for Climate Change Adaptation in Panama, implemented a) Design and operation of the Portal for Climate Change Adaptation in Panama.
 Adaptation knowledge capacity building Information on climate change adaptation available, but not organized accordingly to users' needs.
-Each institution generating their own adaptation library, without an integrated/coordinated approach.Updated adaptation infor available for public useTechnical information not always available in SpanishUpdated adaptation infor available for public use Portal nested into national government entities to ensure sustainability b) Compilation and synthesis of materials for different audiences on adaptation to climate change. idem idem Increased public awareness about climate change causes, impacts and adaptation options Currently not available c) Training on the use of the portal for different audiences (producers, institutions, academia, etc.). idem idem idem n/a d) Communication strategy and systematization of experiences from the program. idem idem idem Accepted best practice for project management. e) Establishment of an advisory technical committee within the Climate Change National Committee to orient the program's knowledge management process. idem Limited participation in the Committee; More institutional resources dedicated to participate in the Committee.
+Each institution generating their own adaptation library, without an integrated/coordinated approach.
+Technical information not always available in Spanish Updated adaptation information available for public use Portal nested government of sustainability b) Compilation and synthesis of materials for different audiences on adaptation to climate change. idem idem Increased public awareness about climate change causes, impacts and adaptation options Currently not c) Training on the use of the portal for different audiences (producers, institutions, academia, etc.). idem idem idem n/a d) Communication strategy and systematization of experiences from the program. idem idem idem Accepted bes project mana e) Establishment of an advisory technical committee within the Climate Change National Committee to orient the program's knowledge management process. idem Limited participation in the Committee; More institutional resources dedicated to participate in the Committee.
 Increased interest of institutional staff to participate in the committee.
-Innovative approach regarding the climate change national committee current dynamics f) Experience exchanges activities at the local level, including at least one international technical guided visit. idem Limited access to information about adaptation project results, limitations and lessons learned.
-Climate change dimension included in local organizations decision making processes Activity not implemented in a regular basis, due to lack of financial resource; programme proposed will make a difference in this regard.
+Innovative ap regarding the national com dynamics f) Experience exchanges activities at the local level, including at least one international technical guided visit. idem Limited access to information about adaptation project results, limitations and lessons learned.
+Climate change dimension included in local organizations decision making processes Activity not i a regular basi financial reso programme p make a differ regard.